 Stoler’s lectures are a remembrance of things past, but just as with all historians, Stoler reports facts he chooses to recognize.
 The value of his lectures is realization that facts of history are immutable; interpretation is not.

-Interpretation is based on newly report facts, current events, and society’s evolution.
+Interpretation of history is based on newly reported facts, current events, and social evolution.
 There are no alternative facts in history.
 There are only new facts that lead to different interpretations of history.
 Is that a truth or another fiction foisted on every new generation?